Religious Observance 2020

 It is worth noting that Orthodox Christians will celebrate Easter a week later than other Christians, on Sunday 19 April, so some people may wish to take leave on Friday 17 April.

 The Muslim holy month of Ramadan will begin on or around Friday 24 April (in the revision week before Exam Period II) and will last until around Saturday 23 May when the feast of Eid al-Fitr is marked (both dates are dependent on the sighting of the moon, hence the slight uncertainty).
 Since fasting is required during hours of daylight, which will be getting longer at this time of year, this can lead to fainting.
-Staff who are invigilating exams during this period should be particularly aware of Muslim students in case they get into physical difficulties, and students on clinical placements may also need support to ensure that they can meet their clinical learning and assessment requirements whilst maintaining their religious observances.
+During this period, staff should be particularly aware of Muslim students and the support they may need to ensure that they can meet their learning and assessment requirements whilst maintaining their religious observances.

 The Jewish festival of Shavuot begins at sunset on Thursday 28 May and ends at nightfall on Saturday 30 May.
-Once again, work and travel must be avoided, so people may wish to request leave for Friday 29 May, if relevant (by this time of year, sunset should be late enough that people will not have to leave early on the Thursday, but flexibility is requested if necessary).
-This festival falls right at the end of Exam Period II, so if there should be a clash with a scheduled exam, or with teaching which may still be happening (for instance for the Medical or Dental Faculties), such clashes should be advised to Faculties/Departments and the Examinations Office as soon as possible, and advice sought from the Dean’s Office (we work closely with the Rabbi to the London Universities, and we now also have a part-time Jewish Chaplain as part of our team).
+Once again, work and travel must be avoided, so people may wish to request leave for Friday 29 May, if relevant (by this time of year, sunset should be late enough that people will not have to finish work early on the Thursday, but flexibility is requested if necessary).
+This festival is still within Exam Period II, now that this has been extended into June, so if there should be a clash with a scheduled assessment, or with any other required commitments (teaching, placements etc.), such clashes should be advised to Faculties/Departments, the Examinations Office, and the Dean's Office as soon as possible, so that appropriate arrangements can be made (we work closely with the Rabbi to the London Universities, and we also have a part-time Jewish Chaplain as part of our team).

 The Muslim festival of Eid al-Adha falls on Friday 31 July; since this is during the summer vacation, the impact is likely to be less as those people whom it is likely to affect may already be on annual leave at the time.
 The festival of Ashura, which is celebrated by Shia Muslims, then takes place from Friday 28 to Saturday 29 August.
 This involves the avoidance of work as far as possible, so staff may request annual leave on the Friday.